pwyf/2014-technical-consultation/README.md

 If you have any opinions about the tests to be used in the 2014 Index, please add your comments under the relevant [issues](https://github.com/pwyf/index-data-quality-tests/issues).

-In particular, we're looking for:
-* specific feedback on the tests we're using - how we could improve them, or add nuance
-* test expressions that we could use to address your feedback - the more specific, the better.

 Please note a couple of limitations of this consultation:
-* we will not add any additional indicators in the 2014 Index
+* we will not add any additional indicators in the 2014 Index;
-* all tests should be programmable
+* all tests should be programmable.

-Manual sampling will be used in the 2014 Index to check the quality of inputs (whether they conform to the spirit of the IATI Standard).
-However, manual sampling will be kept to a minimum and needs to provide clear decision-making criteria for the user.

 Commenting on indicators
 ========================
 1. Click through to the [Issues page](https://github.com/pwyf/index-data-quality-tests/issues)
-2. Click on an individual indicator to view tests and initial proposals for 2014
+2. Click on an individual indicator to view tests and initial proposals for 2014.
+We've tagged indicators where we've [identified issues](https://github.com/pwyf/index-data-quality-tests/issues?labels=Issues+identified&page=1&state=open) and where we're [considering changes](https://github.com/pwyf/index-data-quality-tests/issues?labels=Considering+changes&page=1&state=open).
 3. Provide your comments in the box below the indicator.
 You'll need to create a free account with Github to comment, if you don't already have one.